georgegian2018/My-First-Project/README.md

 # Example Repository

-This is a sample repo, hellow world!
+This is a sample repo, hellow coders!

+This is a second change.